New data center hardware is released constantly.

-- Do you have any operating systems in place more than 5 years old?
+- Do you have any operating systems in place more than five years old?

-- Do you have PCs in-house that are more than 4 years old?
+- Do you have PCs in-house that are more than four years old?

-To get the whole picture on your equipment costs, ask yourself the following questions:
+To get the whole picture of your equipment costs, ask yourself the following questions: